edelgado/code-challenge-refactor-marvel-api-consuming-code/README.md

     $ rake

 You don't need to be connected to the internet to test, as the responses from the Marvel API have been previously recorded.

+### Testing coverage

+A report of the testing coverage is available under `coverage/index.html`.